points-of-view/circles/README.md

 # Circles
-## Introduction

-### Description
 Circles is an interactive phygital tool developed to conduct polls and quizes about relevant topics in society.
 This repository contains the application developed on the Tauri framework.
-For more in-depth information please refer to the [Installation Toolkit](https://docs.google.com/document/d/1k6dQ_dArw55UN4PFimkeRfo-HTY-j-_cZE4hhaQofas/edit?usp=sharing) which contains the exact materials, steps for set-up and tips to use the installation.
+For more in-depth information please refer to the [Installation Toolkit](installation_toolkit.pdf) which contains the exact materials, steps for set-up and tips to use the installation.

 ### The structure
 This repository contains 4 main folders that define the structure of the program: